desy-ml/cheetah/README.md

 ![Overview Plot](images/misalignment.png)

-where the optional keyword argument `particles` is the incoming particles from which the reference particles are created.
-Cheetah will use its own incoming particles, if you do not pass any.
+where the optional keyword argument `beam` is the incoming beam represented by the reference particles.
+Cheetah will use a default incoming beam, if no beam is passed.